Former House Speaker Dennis Hastert can't be alone with kids

 "What I did was wrong and I regret it," Hastert testified at his sentencing hearing.
 "They looked up to me and I took advantage of them."

-Hastert remains embroiled a lawsuit from one of his accusers, who claims the ex-politician reneged on his promise to pay him $3.5 million.
+Hastert remains embroiled in a lawsuit by one of his accusers, who claims the ex-politician reneged on a promise to pay him $3.5 million.